lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

     X = blk(X)
     print(blk.__class__.__name__,'output shape:\t', X.shape)
 ```

-As you can see, we halve height and width at each block,
-finally reaching a height and width of 7
-before flattening the representations
-for processing by the fully-connected part of the network.

 Como você pode ver, dividimos a altura e a largura em cada bloco,
 finalmente alcançando uma altura e largura de 7